Confused-APE/Confused-APE.github.io/_posts/2023-05-11-Reversing-WannaCry-Ransomware-Internals.md

 ![Main Function](/images/2023-11-11-Reversing-WannaCry-Ransomware/3.png)

-First, some variables can be seen initialized.
+Under the main function, first some variables can be seen initialized.

 Then sub esp, 50 instruction is allocating space in stack for arguments and values.